hamzarawal/COVID-19-Classification/README.md

 # COVID-19-Classification
 This COVID-19 Classification competition was assigned to Deep Learning Spring 2020 class at Information Technology University, Lahore, Pakistan.
 The goal was to fine-tune any backbone classifier and report their results on the test data.
 Test data labels are hidden, so students could verify the working of their models only on the validation data provided.
-This competition was organized only for learning purposes and does not hold any clinical importance.
+Important: This competition was organized only for learning purposes and does not hold any clinical importance.

 #### Dataset Details
 This dataset is a sub-set of ??? open source dataset.
 It contains both chest X-Ray and CT-scan images.
 We have divided the dataset into train/validation/test sets manually.
 Following is the distribution: